 Here at BYOU Magazine, we highlight the many women who are changing our world for the better!
 Whether it’s the woman you’re reading about in your school history book, a teen girl whose campaign is going viral on Twitter, or your average girl making a difference in her community, we love spotlighting all women and girls!

-In every issue of BYOU Magazine we honor extraordinary women who have impacted the world.
+In BYOU Magazine we often honor extraordinary women who have impacted the world.
 From sports to civil rights, there are endless women who’s stories need to be heard.
 Keep reading to learn about the women we’ve featured in BYOU Magazine and at BYOUmagazine.com.

 Elizabeth Cady Stanton & Susan B. Anthony